pb8294/pb8294.github.io/content/authors/admin/_index.md

 ---
 # Display name
-name: Pradeep Bajracharya
+title: Pradeep Bajracharya

-# Username (this should match the folder name)
-authors:
-- admin

 # Is this the primary user of the site?
 superuser: true

-# Role/position
+# Role/position/tagline
 role: PhD Student in Machine Learning

 # Organizations/Affiliations